Michael Bliss: Academic pursuits

-Bliss entered the University of Toronto in 1958, and received his Bachelor of Arts, Master of Arts, and Doctor of Philosophy degrees there.
+Bliss entered the University of Toronto in 1958, and received his Bachelor of Arts as an undergraduate in University College, Master of Arts, and Doctor of Philosophy degrees there.
 He was appointed to the faculty in 1968 and by the time of his retirement in 2006 had attained the elite rank of University Professor.

 His doctoral dissertation, which was supervised by Ramsay Cook, was a social history of Canadian business, an analysis of the "thoughts and dreams" of businessmen in Canada during the National Policy years.
 It was published under the title A Living Profit.
 In 1978 he published a major biography of Sir Joseph Flavelle, "A Canadian Millionaire", and in 1987 the first history of business in Canada, "Northern Enterprise".

 In 1982, he began a mid-career transition to medical history with his book "The Discovery of Insulin".
 This 1982 book was the basis for the award-winning Glory Enough for All, a 1988 Canadian television movie.
 He has published biographies of two Canadians, the discoverer of insulin Sir Frederick Banting and the famous physician Sir William Osler.
 In 2005, he published a biography of the American neurosurgeon Harvey Cushing, himself also a biographer of Osler.

 Like J. L. Granatstein, his criticism of excessively specialized social history has made him a controversial figure in Canadian historiography.

 Bliss has been a frequent commentator on Canadian politics for newspapers, magazines, and television, and has lectured widely in North America and Europe.

 In a 2005 profile for the National Post, former student John Turley-Ewart writes: "In the 1990s, when I worked as his teaching assistant, it was not unusual to see 300 people from all walks of life – full-time students, business people, civil servants, journalists – packed into his evening lectures."
 He was nominated by Turley-Ewart as Canada's "leading public intellectual", part of a series that ran in National Post.